 We trust law enforcement to protect us and not harm us.
 However, police brutality is not as unusual as some think.
 Excessive force by law enforcement can result in serious injuries or even death.
 At Phillips & Associates, our civil rights lawyers can help New York City residents pursue lawsuits based on police misconduct, such as excessive force.Excessive Force

 Often, § 1983 excessive force claims originate in a violation of the Fourth Amendment, which protects against unreasonable searches and seizures.
 The court must balance the nature and quality of the Fourth Amendment intrusion against the importance of the governmental interests that are used to justify the intrusion.
-This means that, while an officer may be justified in using force if a suspect resists arrests, the force used needs to be reasonably related to the quality and force of the suspect's threat.
+This means that, while an officer may be justified in using force if a suspect threatens or resists him or her, the force used needs to be reasonably related to the quality and force of the suspect's threat.

 In addition to suing a police officer who uses excessive force, you can potentially also sue any other law enforcement officials who could have intervened to protect your right to be free from excessive force.
 Any officer who fails to intervene when witnessing excessive force by another officer may be liable for any preventable injuries.

 If you are a victim of excessive force in New York City, you may want to seek guidance from a civil rights attorney.
+In many cases, police officers rally behind an officer who used excessive force and back his or her version of events.
 It is important to act quickly to protect your rights.
 At Phillips & Associates, we offer experienced representation for those whose rights have been infringed in all five boroughs of New York City, including Brooklyn, Manhattan, and Staten Island.
-Contact us at (212) 248-7431 or by completing our online form.
+Contact us at (833) 529-3476 or by completing our online form.